 3. Do not sleep on your back (if this is your problem, learn the therapy "How to prevent sleeping on back").

-' Relax all your muscles when you are already lying in bed on your tummy or left side even if you have a cough.
+Relax all your muscles when you are already lying in bed on your tummy or left side even if you have a cough.
 Next, pinch your nose and hold your breath until discomfort.
-If you cannot hold your breath because you can't stop coughing, cough only through the nose and inhale using your nose too.
+If you cannot hold your breath, because you can't stop coughing, cough only through your nose and inhale through the nose too.